JSBattista/Characters_To_Linux_Buffer_THE_HARD_WAY/README.md

 Smaller numbers arrays are also used to be elements that point to arrays representing numbers, the Nth element corresponding to the number, ranging from 0-9.
 This spares us the atoi call that would be used for letters.

-Overall, testined on a 1st gen single core Raspberry, it was fairly fast.
+Overall, tested on a 1st gen single core Raspberry, it was fairly fast.
 Results may vary.
+It's basic C code all the way too.

 There are other ways to to characters onto a screen.
 But I opted for this quick and dirty measure to ensure flexibility and simplicity.
 The "array fu" of this code may also prove useful for other things.
 The array need not be a letter or number or glyph of any sort - it can be a sprite for example, or anything you want.
 You are limited by the screen you use and the processor.